VT-BSE3144/bookdown/01-0_Intro.md

 ***

 This provides a concise introduction to markdown and its power.
-Through simple text symbols your can format text to be headings (with #'s), make text **bold**, denote what is `code`, and offset code chunks with three backticks (the key next to 1 on your keyboard) and curly braces indicating the programming language.
+Through simple text symbols your can format text to be headings (with #'s), make text **bold**, denote what is `code`, and offset code chunks with three back-ticks (the key next to 1 on your keyboard) and curly braces indicating the programming language.
 Code chunks (or blocks) also allow you to name them and changing some settings with how the code should be run and output.

 **Note how the above and all of this document (in its markdown format) has empty lines between text elements.
 This makes sure that particularly headings and sections, like numbered/bullet lists, are formatted correctly.**